 Because WVSS closed the Community School on February 9th (because of the weather) we had to cancel this event for that day.
-We’ll find an alternative date and post it here, once it’s rescheduled.
+We’ve now rescheduled.

 Find out about Bowen’s special birdlife, with the help of the Bowen Nature Club’s checklist, slides, and a few bones and feathers.
 Catch the latest about our nesting colony of Great Blue Herons, still producing chicks after twenty years, in spite of everything.
 A conservation success story worthy of such a such a beautiful and protected part of the world!